 Styes very rarely affect both eyes simultaneously.
 An individual will generally have one stye in one eye.
 However, it is possible to have more than one stye in the same eye or one in each eye.

-Symptoms of a stye can include:
+Other symptoms of a stye may include:

-There are two general categories of stye:
+There are two general categories of a stye:

 External styes emerge along the outer edge of the eyelid.
 They can become yellow, filled with pus, and painful when touched.
-They can be caused by an infection of the following:

 - Eyelash follicle: The small holes in the skin from which eyelashes grow.

-- Apocrine (Moll) gland: This gland also helps prevent eyelashes from drying out.
+- Apocrine gland: This gland also helps prevent eyelashes from drying out.
 It is a sweat gland that empties into the eyelash follicle.

+Adolescents tend to have styes more commonly, but people of any age can develop them.
 The following can increase the risk of developing a stye:

 - using cosmetics after their use-by dates